-After my hike at the Indian Creek Nature Center near Rensselaer Falls, I decided to do another hike before returning to Canada.
+After my hike at the Indian Creek Nature Center near Rensselaer Falls in Upstate New York, I decided to do another hike before driving back to Canada.
 I stopped at the Fort de la Presentation site in Ogdensburg, to follow the Abbé Picquet Trail.

 I think the word “hiking” might not be the most appropriate word to describe the activity I did.
 Located by the St. Lawrence River and the Oswegatchie River, Fort de la Presentation looks more like a small urban park and the trail found there is very short, therefore lending itself more to a leisurely stroll than to a real hike out in the wilderness.